A tensor decomposition algorithm for large ODEs with conservation laws: Ordinary differential equations

 \subsection{Conservation laws and Galerkin reduction}

 Our goal will be to seek an ODE solution in a compressed data-sparse form.
-A particular question of interest is the following: if the system preserves some quantities in time, is it possible to maintain this property in the data-sparse algorithms, which are based on the Galerkin projection approach?
+A particular question of interest is the following: if the system preserves some quantities in time, is it possible to maintain this property in data-sparse algorithms, which are based on the Galerkin projection approach?

-One of the most ubiquitous conserving quantities are the linear function of the solution, and the second norm.
-Given some \emph{detecting} vector $c$, the linear function can be written as $c^* x$.
-It corresponds, for example, to the probability normalization in the Fokker-Planck equation: $x$ has the meaning of the discretized probability distribution, and it holds that $\sum_{i=1}^{N} x(i) = c^*x=1$, for $c$ being a vector of all ones.
+The simplest conservation laws are defined by linear functions of the solution and its euclidean norm.
+Given some \emph{detecting} vector $c \neq 0$, the linear function can be written as $c^* x$.
+It corresponds, for example, to the probability normalization in the Fokker-Planck equation: $x$ represents the discretized probability density function, and $\sum_{i=1}^{N} x(i) = c^*x=1$, with $c$ being a vector of all ones.
+For a time-invariant system $dx/dt=Ax$, a sufficient condition for conservation of $c^*x$ is the nullspace equation $A^* c = 0$.